jaxxstorm/graphping/README.md

 ## Important Notes

 * I am still learning Go, so there may be some absolute nonsense in here.
-Pull requests are very welcomne
+Pull requests are very welcome

 ## Acknowledgements